OwenBrotherwood/loopback-example-passport/README.md

 In order to ensure a clean testing ground, the included providers.json.template has two definitions, ms-ad and openldap.

-In order to ensure that there is the greatest flexibility in testing, the two definitions for ms-ad and openldap have different provider values

-providerType (a normalised provider from the provider.json) is available to create a switch from if nesessary.

 Status:
 - ms-ad authentication works for Owen